 Some tents come with a rain fly.
 If you have a rainfly, make sure to attach it.
 The rain fly gives an additional layer of protection in case if it rains or drizzles.
 So, make sure to attach the rain fly.
 If you are unaware of the procedure to set up the rainfly, you can always read the instructions and directions to easily and accurately set up a rainfly.

 Do This Before You Go

 The real struggle starts when you step out on the journey.
 But this “struggle” won’t seem too hard if you know beforehand the procedure to set up the tent.
 We know, setting up a tent is not as easy as it seems.
 So, before you venture out on your journey, make sure you do the following things that will make this arduous task a simpler one.

 Before you start pitching the tent, go through the user’s manual.
 The instructions and the directions will definitely help you in easily setting up the tent.
 So, Don’t fool yourselves that you know every important aspect of setting the tent.
 The struggle will longer seem hard once you go through all the instructions and guidance.

 Practice Setting the Tent

 Practice makes the man perfect.
 Practicing before you go on camping can be much beneficial for you.
-You get familiar with all the parts of the tents and how to put them in their respective positions.
+You get familiar with all the tents’ parts and how to put them in their respective positions.